LOS ANGELES - In a moment of vulnerability, 27-year-old Thea Pham posted an emotional video on TikTok.

 Professor Enrile says it’s extremely difficult to break a generational and cultural tradition.
 But it is possible.
 "The only way we're going to do that is through clear expectations, open communications, and good boundary setting that says, 'you know, I love you, but I can't do everything that you're asking me to,'" she said.

-Fahm says her parents are furious she made a private matter so public.
+Pham says her parents are furious she made a private matter so public.
 And while her intention wasn’t to hurt her family, she said she doesn’t regret posting the video.

 "It shouldn't be a transactional love that you gave birth to me and it's time for you to pay it back," she said.

-Fahm hopes her video will get people talking about mental health and establishing boundaries in immigrant families.
+Pham hopes her video will get people talking about mental health and establishing boundaries in immigrant families.